amytfang/ArtSchmart/README.md

 ## Features

-* Upload images or choose from three demo images
+* Upload images or choose from five demo images
 * Toggle the entire image between Impressionism style, Pointillism style, and the original image
 * Select the level of clarity for the entire image
-* Use brush tools to draw Impressionistic brushstrokes or Pointillism dots overlaid upon specific areas of the image with the mouse
+* Use brush tools to overlay Impressionistic brushstrokes or Pointillism dots upon specific areas of the image with the mouse
 * Adjust the clarity level and size of the brush

 ## Technologies Used